+Background1

 Broadband in Rural and Low-Income Areas

 Federal Role

 Federal Telecommunications Development Programs

 The Universal Service Concept and the FCC

 Rural Utilities Service

 Department of Commerce Programs

 Legislation in the 107 th Congress

+Legislation in the 108 th Congress

 Policy Issues

 Is Broadband Deployment Data Adequate?

 Is Federal Assistance for Broadband Deployment

 Premature or Inappropriate?
-17

 Which Approach is Best?